nickloewen/stepsequence/README.md

 * StepSequence contains the current code, which is a fairly functional demonstration of the audio end of the project
 * BPMDelayADSRSynthTest is an out-of-date early version, which attempted the same task

+*Note: this repository was used by our team when putting the project together; it is inelegant and incomplete.*